 - An existing character evolves in a way that flattens rather than enriches them, or which contradicts prior depictions of said character.
-This can have the effect of alienating fans.
+This can streamline a character in an appealing way, but more often it offends and alienates the fans.

 - The Official Couple resolves their Unresolved Sexual Tension too early and shippers start to lose interest in the show.

-- The protagonist degenerates into an Invincible Hero or worse, a Failure Hero.
+- The protagonist degenerates into an Invincible Hero — or worse, a Failure Hero.
+There's just no tension anymore, as it's been pushed aside in favour of gawking at a character.

 - The show's premise is radically altered, such as having the characters change careers or move to a new location.